-The six-episode series, which follows Mr. Lochte as he trains for the 2016 Olympics in Rio, premieres on April 21 and will offer a glimpse into his family life, friendships and after-hours escapades.
+The series, which follows Mr. Lochte as he trains for the 2016 Olympics in Rio, premieres on April 21 and will offer a glimpse into his family life, friendships and after-hours escapades.
 The network originally planned six episodes but later added two more.

 With cameos on The CW's "90210" and NBC's "30 Rock," Mr. Lochte is one of several Olympians trying to stretch fame beyond London (Sanya Richards Ross will have a reality series on WeTV and gymnast Aly Raisman is competing on "Dancing With the Stars").
 Aside from the upcoming reality show, Mr. Lochte, known for his massive shoe collection, also has aspirations of launching a fashion line.

 But with his signature catch phrase, "jeah," and six-pack abs, Mr. Lochte is often depicted by the media as a not-so-bright playboy.
 This hasn't stopped brands from tapping him as a spokesperson—for Nissan, for example, he recently starred in "Office Burn," a web video in which the 11-time Olympic medalist shows how to stay fit at the office, with conference-call calisthenics, coffee curls and synergy sit-ups.

 Mr. Lochte discussed his upcoming show and his portrayal in the media.

 Ad Age: What made you interested in starring in a reality TV show?